scaleway/terraform-provider-scaleway/docs/data-sources/lb_acls.md

     - `description` - The description of the ACL resource.
     - `action` - The action that has been undertaken when an ACL filter had matched.
         - `type` - The action type.
+        - `redirect` - Redirect parameters when using an ACL with `redirect` action.
+            - `type`  - The redirect type.
+            - `target`  - The URL used in case of a location redirect or the scheme name the replaces the request's original scheme.
+            - `code`  - The HTTP redirect code used.
     - `match` - The ACL match rule.
         - `ip_subnet` - A list of matched IPs or CIDR v4/v6 addresses of the client of the session.
         - `http_filter` - The matched HTTP filter.